How To Write an Inspiring Customer Service Vision Statement

 A customer service vision statement is your opportunity to create more meaningful work, motivate employees, and improve their performance.

-We want to know that our work makes a positive difference.
-Making sure that employees understand and influence their impact is what separates great companies from the rest.
+Essentially, we want to know that our work makes a positive difference.
+Whether that impact is for one or thousands, making sure that employees can understand and influence this impact is what heightens great businesses beyond the rest.

-A customer service vision statement is your opportunity to create more meaningful work, motivate employees, and improve their performance.
-In this post, you’ll find all answers related to this important statement as well as tips to write one.
+A customer service vision statement is a business' opportunity to create an ethos of more meaningful work, motivate its employees, and improve overall employee performance.

 Why Write a Customer Support Vision Statement?

-The statement alone won’t magically skyrocket employee performance.
-It’s a tool for setting the vision of achieving that positive impact on the world.
+While the statement alone won’t magically skyrocket employee performance – rather it's a tool for setting the vision.

 A statement sets the vision because:

-It makes work principles, values, and mission clear
+It makes work principles, values, and missions clear.

-It helps employees understand what the organization is trying to achieve
+It helps employees understand what the organization strives to achieve.

-If a team leader does their best to follow and respect the team vision, its impact could be significant.
-That’s why it’s the team leader’s job to ensure that the statement is reflected in everything the team does every day.
+If the business and its leaders follow and respect the vision, the impact can be significant.
+That’s why it’s the leaders' jobs to ensure that the statement is reflected in all facets of work culture, even the most mundane aspects.

 Your goal of writing down the mission is to understand your company’s ultimate goal and how it’s trying to get there.
 That goal will impact the customer team vision statement, too.